navya/udacity-dl/README.md

 node index.js <course_no>
 ```

-- The above doesn't do much and just lists all the associated files.
-  You can pipe on to download the files:
+- So, what can we do with a list of URLs?
+Why, download them!

 ```bash
 node index.js st101 | xargs -n 1 -I link -exec wget link \;
 ```

-- Isn't shell magical?
+- Shell Magic<sup>TM</sup>

 ## TODO